Coconut Mint Rice – How to Make Pudina Rice With Coconut

 Tried this recipe?Post a picture to Instagram & Mention @thetastesofindia or tag #thetastesofindia!

-Frequently Asked Questions About this Mint Rice Recipe:
+Frequently Asked Questions About Coconut Mint Rice:

 Can I make this rice without coconut?